qiang-yi/GEOG104/syllabus.md

 Finished lab assignments should be submitted in **Microsoft Word** or **PDF** format through **Laulima**.
 Lab instructions will contain numbered questions to be answered and very specific deliverables such as maps, tables and graphs.

-### Attendance and participation
-The standard university guidelines apply, as you might imagine.
-However, I will repeat some of the essential “rules” for a successful course.
-Be respectful to the instructor and fellow students.
-Participation in class activities will be noted and will influence your final grade.
-The following are never acceptable in class: chronic tardiness, talking out of turn, sleeping, reading non-class material, CELL PHONE USE, emailing or text messaging, and disruptive behavior.
-You are responsible to make up missed information or work on your own time if absent or late.
-Cheating of any type, on labs or exams will result in a zero for the work and a referral to appropriate school authorities.
-This is a “learning through doing” course and you can only succeed through your own personal application.

-To that end, **unexcused absences of 5 or more will result in a failing grade for the course.**  You must communicate with your instructor if you know you will be absent.
-Documentation for the absence may be required in order to be “excused.”

-If you have any challenges to learning and need support of any kind, you are invited to contract your instructor or teaching assistant for assistance or questions.

 ### Class Schedule
 |Week |   Topic|
 |---|---|